Office of Financial Aid & Scholarships

 Rights and Responsibilities of Aid Recipients:

-The rights and responsibilities are outlined in the OSU-OKC Student Code of Conduct.
+- The rights and responsibilities are outlined here.

 Continued Eligibility for Aid: